Careers360 Logo

 Permutation And Combinations Class 11th Notes - Free NCERT Class 11 Maths Chapter 7 notes - Download PDF

 Imagine you have money to buy 2 Harry Potter books from a set of 8, and you are thinking which two combinations of books you can buy.
-Or, suppose your school’s football coach asks you to pick 5 players for 5 different positions from your class, and you are confused about whom to choose and for which position.
+Again, suppose your school’s football coach asks you to pick 5 players for 5 different positions from your class, and you are confused about whom to choose and for which position.
 This is where the concepts of Permutations and combinations come into play.
-We will read about these concepts in maths chapter 6 class 11.
-Experienced Careers360 experts prepare permutation and combinations class 11 notes to make the learning process smooth for students.
+We will read about these concepts in Maths Chapter 6 of Class 11.
+The main purpose of these NCERT Notes of the Permutation and Combinations class 11 PDF is to provide students with an efficient study material from which they can revise the entire chapter.

 This Story also Contains

-1. NCERT Class 11 Maths Chapter 6 Notes
+2. NCERT Class 11 Maths Chapter 6 Notes: Permutations and Combinations

 Fundamental Principle of Counting